rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 <br>
 <br>

->>>>>**RESUME HERE**
-### framework
+### /framework
-This folder does not exist within your application, but RhoStudio shows it for reference.
-This is a link to the implementation of the Rhodes framework itself, you should never modify any files in this folder unless you are [contributing to Rhodes](../rhodes/contributing)
+**Do not modify any files in this folder** unless you are [contributing to Rhodes](../rhodes/contributing).
+This is a link to the implementation of the Rhodes framework that RhoStudio shows for reference.
+The framework folder does not exist within your application.

-### icon
+### /icon
-The icon for your application in different formats, as required for each platform (iOS, Android, Windows Mobile, etc).
+The icon for your application in formats as required for each platform (Android, iOS, Windows Mobile/CE, etc).

-### public
+### /public
 Any file linked from a view (or that must be reachable by the embedded web browser for any reason) belongs here.
 Rhodes organizes the files it generates in several sub-directories:

 * `css` - stylesheets